marol1210/tabris-connect-migration-guide/README.md

 ### Android

-1. Provide signing key and its alias/passwords in the github project settings under `Security -> Actions`.
+1. Provide signing key and its alias/passwords in the github project settings under `Security -> Actions -> Repository Secrets`.

     The following keys need to be used: